theodi/philbot/README.md

 _Simple Cloudfiles client_

-Imagine [one of these](http://aws.amazon.com/storagegateway/), but for Rackspace Cloudfiles
+Like an [Amazon Storage Gateway](http://aws.amazon.com/storagegateway/), but for Rackspace Cloudfiles.
+It shows up on your network, you drop your files on it, they find their way to the Cloud.

 ##Using it